-An abstract noun is a noun which refers to ideas, qualities, and conditions – things that cannot be seen or touched and things which have no physical reality.
+An abstract noun is a noun the refers to ideas, qualities, and conditions – things that cannot be seen or touched and things that have no physical reality.

 Abstract nouns refer to abstract objects; that is, ideas or concepts.
 While this distinction is sometimes exclusive, some nouns have multiple senses, including both concrete and abstract ones; consider, for example, the noun art, which usually refers to a concept but which can refer to a specific artwork in certain contexts.
 In English, many abstract nouns are formed by adding noun-forming suffixes to adjectives or verbs.

-A concrete noun is a noun which refers to people and to things that exist physically and can be seen, touched, smelt, heard or tasted.
+A concrete noun is a noun that refers to people and to things that exist physically and can be seen, touched, smelt, heard or tasted.

 Concrete nouns are of four types: common, proper, collective and material.